The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Nearly linear complexity on the torus and the sphere

 \begin{proof} As discussed above this follows from the following heat kernel asymptotics (which are a special case of \cite[Thm 3.1]{ben} and more generally hold for the heat kernel associated to a suitable hypoelliptic operator).
 Assume that $x$ and $y$ are contained in a compact subset of the complement of the cut-locus.
 Then

-where $h_{0}$ is smooth and $h_{0}>0$ and $r_{1}$ is smooth and uniformly bounded on $]0,t_{0}]\times X.$ This is not exatly of the form \ref{eq:expansion c k} due to the presens of the factor $t^{-n/2}:=A_{k}.$ But it is, in fact, enough to know that \ref{eq:expansion c k} holds when the right hand side is multiplied with a sequence $A_{k},$ only depending on $k.$ Indeed, the iteration $u_{m}^{(k)}$ is unaltered when the cost function $c_{k}(x,y)$ is replaced by $c_{k}(x,y)+C_{k}$ for some constant $C_{k}$ (which is consistent, as it must, with the fact that the parabolic equation \ref{eq:parabolic pde general setting} is unaltered when a constant is added to $c).$ \end{proof} The use of the heat kernel in the Sinkorn algorithm for optimal transport on Riemannian manifolds was advocated in \cite{s-d---}, where it was found numerically that discretized heat kernels provide substantional speedups, when compared to other methods.
-The previous theorem offers a theoretical basis for the experimental findings in \cite{s-d---}, as long as the discretized heat kernels $\tilde{\mathcal{K}}^{(k)}$ satisfy one of the the approximation properties \ref{eq:relative error of kernels} and \ref{eq:abs relative error} (when compared with the corresponding bona fida heat kernel).
-However, the author is not aware of any general such approximation results in the discretized setting (but see \cite{c-w-w} and references therein for various numerical approaces to discretizations of heat kernels).
-We will instead follow a different route, based on ``band-limited'' heat kernels and fast Fourier type tranforms, applied to the case when $X$ is the two-sphere. \begin{rem} In the case of a general Riemannian manifold $X$ one might hope that the use of band-limited kernels and fast Fourier type transforms can be replaced by fast multipole methods \cite{b-g}. \end{rem}
+where $h_{0}$ is smooth and $h_{0}>0$ and $r_{1}$ is smooth and uniformly bounded on $]0,t_{0}]\times X.$ This is not exactly of the form \ref{eq:expansion c k} due to the presence of the factor $t^{-n/2}:=A_{k}.$ But it is, in fact, enough to know that \ref{eq:expansion c k} holds when the right hand side is multiplied with a sequence $A_{k},$ only depending on $k.$ Indeed, the iteration $u_{m}^{(k)}$ is unaltered when the cost function $c_{k}(x,y)$ is replaced by $c_{k}(x,y)+C_{k}$ for some constant $C_{k}$ (which is consistent, as it must, with the fact that the parabolic equation \ref{eq:parabolic pde general setting} is unaltered when a constant is added to $c).$ \end{proof} The use of the heat kernel in the Sinkhorn algorithm for optimal transport on Riemannian manifolds was advocated in \cite{s-d---}, where it was found numerically that discretized heat kernels provide substantial speedups, when compared to other methods.
+The previous theorem offers a theoretical basis for the experimental findings in \cite{s-d---}, as long as the discretized heat kernels $\tilde{\mathcal{K}}^{(k)}$ satisfy one of the the approximation properties \ref{eq:relative error of kernels} and \ref{eq:abs relative error} (when compared with the corresponding bona fide heat kernel).
+However, the author is not aware of any general such approximation results in the discretized setting (but see \cite{c-w-w} and references therein for various numerical approaches to discretizations of heat kernels).
+We will instead follow a different route, based on ``band-limited'' heat kernels and fast Fourier type transforms, applied to the case when $X$ is the two-sphere.